Compulsed/dale-repo/blog/README.md

 - Requires node modules in ESBuild to auto-instrument particular packages
   - Increases cold starts if some packages are excluded (unsure how much)
   - Only includes manual instrumentation, fs, exception, & some HTTP if we bundle these deps
+- Lambda does not flush all traces, need to use a lambda extension
+  - Issue with the lambda extension are they do not work with manual instrumentation (unsure how to access OTEL libraries provided by the layer)
+  - [aws-otel-lambda](https://github.com/aws-observability/aws-otel-lambda) appears to be wanky due to missing XRay traces (not in HNY) / ESBuild (maybe the new telemtry API will help with this)
+  - [opentelemetry-lambda](https://github.com/open-telemetry/opentelemetry-lambda/), have not tried.
+Requires building custom layer
+  - Honeycomb-opentelemetry-node - is coming

 **TODO**